 Table 1.
 An example of the universe of discourse, fuzzy sets and triangular membership function for the risk variable ‘Annual Utilisation Rate’.

-The resultant fuzzy expert systems are incorporated with the stock and flow models to construct integrated fuzzy system dynamics risk models.
+The resultant fuzzy expert systems are incorporated with the stock and flow models to construct hybrid fuzzy system dynamics risk models.
 To do so, the stock and flow model is first converted into a block diagram.
-To demonstrate this, consider the stock and flow diagram given in Fig. 6a.
+To demonstrate this, consider the stock and flow diagram given in Fig. 5a.
 The stock variable ‘Number of AUV Engineers’ (Engr) changes via flow variables ‘Hiring’ and ‘Attrition’ which are influenced by parameters ‘Hiring Rate’ (HR) and ‘Attrition Rate’ (AR).
 The corresponding integral equation of the model up to this point can be written as:

 Engrt = Engr0 + 0tHR-AR x Engr x dt --- (3)

-However, hiring rate is further influenced by ‘Supply of Labour’ and ‘Workload in AUV Team’, where causal relationships are harder to quantify deterministically due to uncertainty.
-To model this, a fuzzy expert system can be established through the elicitation of experts opinion and integrated into the stock and flow model using a block diagram.
-Using Simulink to build the block diagram, the resultant fuzzy system dynamics model is shown in Fig.6b.
+However, the hiring rate is further influenced by ‘Supply of Labour’ and ‘Workload in AUV Team’, where causal relationships are harder to quantify deterministically due to uncertainty.
+To model this, a fuzzy expert system can be established through the elicitation of experts’ opinion and integrated into the stock and flow model using a block diagram.
+The resultant fuzzy system dynamics model is shown in Fig.5b.